cyberark/secrets-provider-for-k8s/design/m1_push_to_file_design.md

-The following is an example of a `conjur.org/conjur-secrets.{secret-group}` Annotation that defines a list of Conjur variable paths, including some that use an alias, for a hypothetical secrets group named `cache`:
+The following is an example of a `conjur.org/conjur-secrets.{secret-group}` Annotation that defines a list of Conjur variable paths, including some that use an alias, for a hypothetical secret group named `cache`:

 ```
     conjur.org/conjur-secrets.cache: |